Járnsaxa

-Járnsaxa (/jɑrnˈsæksə/; Old Norse: /non/; means: "iron dagger") is a jötunn in Norse mythology.
-In Prose Edda of Snorri Sturluson, she is portrayed as the lover of Thor, the mother of Magni and the possible mother of Móði.
+Járnsaxa (/jɑrnˈsæksə/; Old Norse: /non/) is a jötunn in Norse mythology.
+In the Prose Edda of Snorri Sturluson, she is described as the lover of Thor and the mother of his son Magni.

 Name

-The Old Norse name Járnsaxa has been translated as 'iron dagger', or 'armed with an iron sword'.
+Old Norse sax corresponds to Old English seax and refers to a short sword or large knife; járn means 'iron'.
+Járnsaxa has been translated as 'iron dagger', 'the one with the iron knife' or 'armed with an iron sword'.

 Attestations

-In Hyndluljóð, Járnsaxa is named as one of the Nine Mothers of Heimdallr.
+In Völuspá hin skamma, Járnsaxa is named as one of the Nine Mothers of Heimdallr.